Epilobium ciliatum

 Click Here

 Description Lifezones and habitat: Foothills to subalpine (5000 to 11500 ft.); moist or dry conditions, roadsides and meadows.
-Photos below taken in very wet forested area.
+The photos above from Miner's Creek were taken in a very wet, forested area.

-Plant: Highly variable species; erect perennial 8 to 48 inches tall, may be branched or not; upper stems with short hairs.
+Plant: Highly variable species; erect perennial 8 to 48 inches tall, may be branched or not; upper stems with short, glandular hairs.

-Inflorescence: Small white to pink flowers on stalks, a leaf-like bract the base of each stalk at the axil with the stem; 4 notched petals, 8 stamens.
+Inflorescence: Erect, small white to pink flowers on stalks, a leaf-like bract the base of each stalk at the axil with the stem; 4 notched petals, 8 stamens; sepals are lanceolate, half or less the length of the petals and often reddish green.

 Bloom Period: June to August.